 ● Things Required:

-A salt paste can be used to dry your wood and prevent naturally cracking and splitting.
-It is one of the simplest ways to dry wood without using harsh chemicals.
+A salt paste can dry your wood and prevent natural cracking and splitting.
+It is one of the simplest ways to dry wood without harsh chemicals.

 Step 1: Mix Table Salt with Water

 Fill a bucket with fresh water, then pour the salt into it.
 Stir until it is well mixed.
-The amount of salt and water to use is dependent on the wood you have.
+The amount of salt and water to use depends on your wood.

 Step 2: Leave the Solution

 Let the solution sit for about four hours before adding cornstarch to get the paste.
-If you add too much cornstarch and it becomes hard, add some water into the mixture.
+Add some water to the mixture if you add too much cornstarch, which becomes problematic.

 Step 3: Eggs

-Into the mixture, add three egg white, and mix well.
-Ensure that the eggs white disappear into the paste so that the wood doesn’t get flakes after applying the solution, which is seen when the wood dries.
+Add three egg whites to the mixture and mix well.
+Ensure that the egg whites disappear into the paste so the wood doesn’t get flaked after applying the solution, which is seen when the wood dries.

 Step 4: Cover the Wood with the Paste

 Use a clean brush to cover the wood with the paste.
-Ensure the strokes are smooth so that it creates a layer on the surface.
+Ensure the strokes are smooth to create a layer on the surface.
 Every part should be covered, including the sides of the wood.
-After a while, the salt paste will start to harden such that it does not come off easily.
+After a while, the salt paste will harden so it does not come off quickly.

 Step 5: Keep the Wood in a Warm Area

-When the piece is fully-covered, keep the wood in a warm place for it to dry.
-The paste draws moisture from the wood hence ensuring it does not shrink, split or crack.
-Check the wood after a week, but remember thick slices could take a month to dry.
+When the piece is fully covered, dry the wood in a warm place.
+The paste draws moisture from the wood, ensuring it does not shrink, split, or crack.
+Check the wood after a week, but remember, thick slices could take a month to dry.

 Wood Warping